Appealing Content Decisions on Facebook or Instagram

 The panel will deliberate the case and make a decision based on all the information provided by the person who submitted the appeal, by Facebook and by any experts called upon to provide further context.
 For example, the panel may decide to reverse Facebook’s decision to remove a piece of content.
 This decision will be binding, which means that Facebook will be required to implement it unless doing so could violate the law.

 The board will produce a written explanation of its decision, which will be available for the public to read on this website.
-People whose content is selected for review may choose to give the board permission to share details that could easily identify them or data with special protections in that written explanation.
+People whose cases are selected for review may choose to give the board permission to share details that could easily identify them or data with special protections in that written explanation.
 The individual who submitted the appeal will be notified of the board’s decision.

 In order to submit an appeal to the board, the following conditions must be met: